tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 “What are we gonna do!?”

-We went on like this for a good, until eventually, we saw another pair of lights.
+We went on like this for a good 20 minutes, until eventually, we saw another pair of lights.
 An approaching van, some way away.
 As it got closer, it noticed our hazard lights and slowed down to a halt a little way behind us.

 \--